How to Boost the ROI of Your Meetings with a Proven Follow-Up Strategy

 When you’re self-employed, the right relationships can make or break your business.
 Not knowing where your next project or client is coming from can be a source of stress that takes the fun out of what you love to do.
 That’s why your relationships—the people you surround yourself with—are such an important part of building your business.

-In her webinar on July 19, Chalyse Elsasser, a Senior Coach at Mindmaven, will discuss how to identify and leverage the most valuable people in your network to generate more opportunities for your business.
+In her webinar, Chalyse Elsasser, a Senior Coach at Mindmaven, will discussed how to identify and leverage the most valuable people in your network to generate more opportunities for your business.

 Following up after a meeting is a key part of maintaining lasting business relationships.
 We spoke with Elsasser to get her advice on what to include in a follow-up email and how to lead a meeting that is productive and useful for both parties.